-What is unknown at this stage is the impact of the pandemic on the emotional health and wellbeing of students and also their academic attainment.
-We are aware that there is much support needed for students to ensure that attendance and behaviour continues to remain outstanding given the changes that have had to be made to the structure of the day, access to pastoral support, play space, lesson delivery etc. We are also aware of the need to support students as they prepare for the summer examination series 2021.
-We have amended the delivery of examination courses to reflect the challenges of partial school closure and remote learning.
+What is becoming more obvious is the impact of the pandemic on the emotional health and wellbeing of students and also their academic attainment.
+We are aware there is support needed for students to ensure that attendance and behaviour continues to remain outstanding given the changes to the normal routines and structures they experienced last academic year.
+We are working hard to ensure that the positive ethos and values of the School are reflected in the students' engagement in their learning and commitment to extra-curricular activities.